e0026557/tgc-18-project-2/README.md

 ## Deployment

+### Frontend

 The website is hosted using [Netlify](https://www.netlify.com/), deployed directly from the main branch of this Github repository.
 For the detailed deployment steps, you can refer to the blog post on Netlify [here](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/).

+### Backend

+The Express server is hosted using [Heroku](https://www.heroku.com/), deployed directly from the main branch of the Github repository [here](https://github.com/e0026557/tgc-18-project-2-api).
+For the detailed deployment steps, you can refer to the documentation on Heroku [here](https://devcenter.heroku.com/articles/git#deploy-your-code).

 ---